Richie Palacios Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.89 team ERA ranks fifth among all league pitching staffs.
+- The Padres have a 3.89 team ERA that ranks sixth among all MLB pitching staffs.

-- The Padres allow the eighth-fewest home runs in baseball (144 total, 1.1 per game).
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.